 Consideration will need to be given to immediately protecting the child/adult at risk and contacting the police and/or ringing for an ambulance if the child is injured.

-The Designated Safeguarding Lead will take immediate action without delay and will make a referral to children’s/adul services by telephone if a student is believed to be suffering or likely to suffer significant harm.
+The Designated Safeguarding Lead will take immediate action without delay and will make a referral to children’s/adult at risk services by telephone if a student is believed to be suffering or likely to suffer significant harm.
 This referral will always be followed up in writing

-The Designated Safeguarding Lead will follow the the Local Safeguarding Children Partnership or Local Adult Safeguarding Board (LSCP/LSAB and Local Authority multi-agency procedures and consider the student’s needs alongside the LSCP’ Levels of Needs/Responding to Needs Framework (Threshold document) and consider whether an early help assessment or referral to children’s services is needed.
+The Designated Safeguarding Lead will follow the the Local Safeguarding Children Partnership or Local Adult Safeguarding Board (LSCP/LSAB) and Local Authority multi-agency procedures and consider the student’s needs alongside the LSCP’ Levels of Needs/Responding to Needs Framework (Threshold document) and consider whether an early help assessment or referral to children’s services is needed.

 Concerns about a child should always lead to help for a child.
 The college may need to escalate its concerns with Children’s/Adults Services to ensure a referral is accepted or work with other agencies to ensure an Early Help Assessment is completed.